MEDSL/2020-elections-official/field_details.md

 string - The name of the state.

 ### special:
-boolean - An indicator for whether the election was a special election, "True" if special, "False" for non-special.
+string - An indicator for whether the election was a special election, "TRUE" if special, "FALSE" for non-special.

 ### writein:
-boolean - An indicator for whether the candidate was a write in, "True" if write in, "False" otherwise.
+string - An indicator for whether the candidate was a write in, "True" if write in, "False" otherwise.

 NOTE: "Scattered" write in votes (aggregated totals accross multiple write in candidates) are kept when given and marked "True".